dcr309duan/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Beijing University of Posts and Telecommunications
+- name: 北京邮电大学
   url: "https://www.bupt.edu.cn"

 # Short bio (displayed in user profile at end of posts)
 bio: 严以律己, 宽以待人 (Be strict with yourself and lenient with others)

 interests:
-- Artificial Intelligence
+- 人工智能
-- Adnroid Development
+- Android 开发

-education:
+# education:
-  courses:
+#   courses:
-  - course: Postgraduate of Information and Communication Engineering
+#   - course: Postgraduate of Information and Communication Engineering
-    institution: Beijing University of Posts and Telecommunications
+#     institution: Beijing University of Posts and Telecommunications
-    year: 2018-now
+#     year: 2018-now
-  - course: Bachelor of Communications Engineering
-    institution: Beijing University of Posts and Telecommunications
-    year: 2018

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons